Capsicum & Chili

 The glasshouse whitefly lay 2 to 7 eggs on the underside of the leaves every day.
 The quantity of eggs and the development of larvae and flies is temperature-dependent.
 Flies thrive during warm dry seasons.
 The larvae suck the sap after hatching and pupate afterwards.
 Adult whiteflies cannot live without feeding on a host plant for more than a few days.
 This makes weed-management an important population control measure.

 At warm temperatures the parasitoid wasps Encarsia formosa and Eretmocerus eremicus are effective against the pest.
 The treatment is not effective anymore at cooler weather conditions.
 Predatory beetles like Delphastus sp. or lacewing larvae also work.
 In high humidity conditions the fungal pathogens Verticillium lecanii and Paecilomyces fumosoroseus can be useful control agents.
-Frequent sprays with plant extracts (neem oil) or insecticidal soaps may help control established infestations.
+Frequent sprays with plant extracts (neem oil), pyrethrins or insecticidal soaps may help control established infestations.

 Always consider an integrated approach with preventive measures along with available biological treatments.
-Frequent sprays with contact insecticides deltamethrin, lambda-cyhalothrin, cypermethrin, pyrethrins or products which contain a blend of surfactants and nutrients may control established infestations.
+Frequent sprays with contact insecticides deltamethrin, lambda-cyhalothrin, cypermethrin, pyrethroids or products which contain a blend of surfactants and nutrients may control established infestations.